tiffanyseale/ElectronicDataCaptureTool/edct-server/README.md

+# This is the backend server for the EDCT
 brew install postgresql
 brew services start postgresql
 // create a user with role to createDB and create database with backup file